wavemaker/docs/learn/tutorials.md

 ---
 id: tutorials
-title: Video Tutorials
+title: Getting Started with Tutorials
-sidebar_label: Tutorials
+sidebar_label: Video Tutorials
 ---
 In this topic, you can find video tutorials covering the essentials of WaveMaker app development.